janripke/noora/trunk/src/examples/unittest-db/readme.txt

 4. Change the DEFAULT_ORACLE_SID value in the config.py to the oracle sid of your database.

-Now you can use the helloworld-db example
+Creating the unittest-db example:
-5. Open a command prompt and enter the following:
+1. Open a command prompt and enter the following:
-   # cd ../noora/examples/helloword-db
+   # cd ../noora/examples/unittest-db
    # recreate.py

-If you need help or want to comment on this document sent an e-mail to janripke@gmail.com
+If you need help or want to comment on this document, sent an e-mail to janripke@gmail.com